djangofan/WebDriverTestingTemplate/README.md

     <th>Gradle Wrapper</th>
     <td>Did not choose to implement the Gradle wrapper because I believe that downloading Gradle and<br/>
        configuring GRADLE_HOME and PATH are easy enough.
 Also, a manual setup of Gradle gives<br/>us more control using a batch script.
-Also, the development IDE can be configured to use the <br/>
+Also, the development IDE is usually configured to use the <br/>
        statically defined Gradle home.</td>
   </tr>
   <tr>